pedrodemnz/pedrodemnz/README.md

 ![](https://img.shields.io/badge/OS-Windows-cyan)
 ![](https://img.shields.io/badge/Code-Python-cyan)
 ![](https://img.shields.io/badge/Tools-BrModelo-cyan)

+## 📱 Contact me
+You can find me on [LinkedIn](https://www.linkedin.com/in/pedro-menezes-5a4793355/) or in the e-mail pedro.demenezes07@gmail.com

 <!--
 **pedrodemnz/pedrodemnz** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.